 Volunteers, artists and scientists have been coming to us for a few months.
 They want to help, do something for refugees and refugee women.
 Two fundraisers on Zrzutka.pl became a success (in 2017 we went on a three-day trip of refugee women and their children as well as organised three-week winter holidays in 2018).
 People with ideas for new activities come to us every week.
 It is a mass mobilisation.

 The end of EU financing?
 Looking for new ways, unexpected support

 Since January 2016 we have not received an answer to two large partnership projects submitted by us (one in partnership with the Office for Foreigners, another with the Lublin City Office).
 Formally, we operate only thanks to the institutional support of the Stefan Batory Foundation.
-However, we will receive this support only until April next year.
+However, we will receive this support only until August 2019.
 We got the last chance to make changes in us, thinking about the organisation, becoming independent from subsidies which ended earlier than we had expected, in learning various methods of obtaining funds for operation of the organisation…

 Having been analysing our situation for a few months, we can see that during all those years we carried out huge amount of activities, including the minimum amount of promotional activities.
 We could never do that.
 Neglected website, disappearing pages of minor projects made for a period of a year or two years.
 We tried to fix it, change something.
 We have energy, expertise and potential.
 And now we have a new Communication Team.
 We also met an appropriate person, a fundraising specialist.
 She encouraged us to write about what we had been silent about, thinking it was uninteresting or unnecessary to tell.
 Now I feel that maybe it is worth writing about, introducing ourselves.
 Am I right?